ndarville/workfolio/README.md

 =========
 With Workfolio, you can create a

-* hosted RSS feed for your work
+* hosted RSS and JSON feed for your work
 * well-designed overview of your work

 (Or just a featured list of your work.)